Skip to main content

 • Finish answering the question by explaining the result of your actions

-After the interview, write a thank you letter as soon as possible.
-Many candidates forget this step, so by writing a thank you letter, you'll stand out.
+After the interview, write a thank you email as soon as possible.
+Many candidates forget this step, so doing so will help you stand out.
+Your email should be brief and to the point:

 14When You'll Hear Back